cloudevents/spec/cloudevents/working-drafts/xml-format.md

 ## 5. XML Batch Format

-In the _XML Batch Format_ several CloudEvents are batched into a single XML element.
+In the _XML Batch Format_ several CloudEvents are batched into a single XML `<batch>` element.
 The element comprises a list of elements in the XML Format.

 Although the _XML Batch Format_ builds on top of the _XML Format_, it is considered as a separate format: a valid implementation of the _XML Format_